 For information and advice, email bristol.autism.hotline@bristol.gov.uk

-How to get support in education settings for an autistic child or young person
+Get BAT support for an autistic child or young person at their education setting

-SENDCOs can refer children from reception age upwards for support from the Bristol Autism Team (BAT) through the setting's cohort meeting and advice clinic.
+SENDCOs can refer children from reception age upwards to the Bristol Autism Team (BAT).
 Each setting refers a specific number of children and young people depending on the setting's size and needs.

 Children in early years settings must have been referred to the Early Years Portage and Inclusion Service.